Will Buckley (footballer): 2012–13 season

 At the start of the 2012–13 season, Buckley missed out for rest of August when he suffered a hamstring injury in a friendly match.
 After returning to the first team against Burnley, Buckley scored his first goal of the 2012–13 campaign in a 3–0 victory over Sheffield Wednesday.
 Now established as a first-team starter, he scored further goals against Ipswich Town (another late equaliser), Wolverhampton Wanderers in a 3–3 draw, and a brace at Huddersfield Town which secured a 2–1 Brighton win.

 His performance attracted interests from clubs, but Manager Gus Poyet warned the club, stating he is not for sale.
-Nevertheless, on 4 January 2013, Buckley signed a four-and-half-year contract with Brighton, to expire in 2017.
+Nevertheless, on 4 January 2013, Buckley signed a four-and-a-half-year contract with Brighton, to expire in 2017.
 However, as the 2012–13 season, Buckley was absent from the first team on four occasions despite appearing regularly in the first team, due to injuries.
 Despite this, Buckley continued to play a vital role for the club this season.
 In a match against Crystal Palace on 17 March 2013, Buckley set up two goals, in a 3–0 win, followed up by scoring in a 2–2 draw against Nottingham Forest on 30 March 2013.
 Buckley then scored two goals in two matches on 20 April 2013 and 27 April 2013 against Blackpool and Leeds United.

 At the end of the 2012–13 season, Buckley went on to make thirty-nine appearances and scoring eight times in all competitions.